apollographql/apollo-server/docs/source/migration-two-dot.md

 ---
-title: Migrating to v2.0 Release Candidate
+title: Migrating to v2.0
-description: How to migrate to Apollo Server 2.0 rc
+description: How to migrate to Apollo Server 2.0
 ---

-The Apollo Server 2.0 release candidate dramatically simplifies the API for building a GraphQL server without compromising on features.
+Apollo Server 2.0 dramatically simplifies the API for building a GraphQL server without compromising on features.
 It's also completely backward compatible, so you don't have to worry about breaking changes when upgrading.

-While it's possible to migrate an existing server to the 2.0 release candidate without any changes, we recommend changing to new patterns we're suggesting in order to take advantage of all the latest Apollo Server features, reduce the boilerplate, and enable future flexibility.
-To learn how to migrate to the 2.0 release candidate from version 1.0, please read the following guide.
+While it's possible to migrate an existing server to 2.0 without any changes, we recommend changing to new patterns we're suggesting in order to take advantage of all the latest Apollo Server features, reduce the boilerplate, and enable future flexibility.
+To learn how to migrate to the 2.0 from version 1.0, please read the following guide.

-> **Note:** In the release candidate of Apollo Server 2.0 only Express and Hapi are supported.
-Additional integrations will be implemented in the official 2.0 release.

 <h2 id="gql-tag">The `gql` tag</h2>